SimonAvoird/git-workshop/hall-of-fame.md

 * Ryan
 * Reinier
 * Simon A
-* Yangsheng is not a hero
+* Yangsheng is a king